 The Best Sourdough Book

-Hands down, of all the sourdough books I’ve read, Melissa Norris’s Beyond Basics with Natural Yeast is my favorite.
+Hands down, of all the sourdough books I’ve read, Melissa Richardson’s Beyond Basics with Natural Yeast is my favorite.
 I’ve used it for several years now for all my sourdough baking.
 She writes in normal-person speak and her recipes are fabulously reliable.

 - Sourdough Kulich for the holidays – any holiday!